Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ak2xGu7ZZIc.md

 ### Transcript

-> will there be a tier 9 and 10 maybe who knows who knows i mean i know but it's, top secret information my dude
+> will there be a tier 9 and 10 maybe who knows who knows I mean I know but it's, top secret information my dude